Links on Android Authority may earn us a commission. Learn more.

-Why enable Developer Options?
+Why should you enable Developer Options on Android?

-How do you enable Developer Options?
+How to enable Developer Options